 (Benign Prostatic Hypertrophy)

 Benign prostatic hyperplasia (BPH) is nonmalignant adenomatous overgrowth of the periurethral prostate gland.
 Symptoms are those of bladder outlet obstruction—weak stream, hesitancy, urinary frequency, urgency, nocturia, incomplete emptying, terminal dribbling, overflow or urge incontinence, and complete urinary retention.
 Diagnosis is based primarily on digital rectal examination and symptoms; cystoscopy, transrectal ultrasonography, urodynamics, or other imaging studies may also be needed.
-Treatment options include 5α-reductase inhibitors, α-blockers, tadalafil, and surgery.
+Treatment options include 5 alpha-reductase inhibitors, alpha-blockers, tadalafil, and surgery.